VladZamStep/react_portfolio/README.md

 ## This is my portfolio.

-Ypu can see this project on github-pages.
+You can see this project on github-pages.
 Use link in the description.